Skip to Main Content

 Screenshot of Google Search box with the following search sustainable fisheries site:gc.ca

-When creating your brochure or storyboard, it is important to consider whether you have the right to reuse an image found on the web in your project.
+When creating visual aids, it is important to consider whether you have the right to reuse an image found on the web in your project.
 Look for images that are marked as being in the public domain or where the image creators have explicitly stated that reuse is allowed.

 More information on finding copyright friendly images can be found on our Copyright guide.